lilianricaud/jeu_cartes_co-creatif/transformative_cornerstones.md

 ## Cornerstone 2: Consequences - Illustrative questions

+**Identifying and mapping the full range of actual and unfolding  threats  and  impacts  of  global  change  processes  on  people and communities in diverse locations is the work of the second transformative cornerstone.**

+it is about expos-ing  the  diverse  realities  of  living  with  global  change,  and  it calls for a special focus on poor and vulnerable sectors of different societies. understanding the consequences of global  change  brings  to  light  the  lives  of  climate  change  victims  and  their  coping  mechanisms,  responses,  inno-vations  and  limitations.  it  also  raises  important  questions  about social boundaries and tipping points related to envi-ronmental pressures and disasters on existing human sys-tems and economies, on the basic social fabric of life.
+Work on  the  consequences  of  global  change  also  requires  a  focus on existing policy solutions, technologies, and other response  measures  in  a  range  of  sectors,  including  eco-nomic  and  education  sectors.
+Here  the  task  is  to  unpack  their successes and failures in iterative processes of learn-ing  aimed  at  improving  the  outcomes  of  specific  actions  and instruments.

 *Living with global change: taking stock of threats and impacts  across different groups and regions*
 -  What are the real threats and actual, unfolding impacts of climate and broader global change on different groups and communities in different parts of the world?
 -   What are the consequences in the most vulnerable regions, such as Africa, Latin America and South Asia?